 Thus says the L-rd to His anointed, to Cyrus....

 "Messiah" and "anointed" are synonymous because the Messiah will be an anointed king.
-In fact, in the Biblical period anointing was used to consecrate all sacred officials:
+In fact, in the Biblical era anointing was used to consecrate all sacred offices:

 And the priest that is highest among his brethren, upon whose head the anointing oil is poured, and who has been consecrated to put on the garments....

 And the L-rd said to Elijah, "....Elisha the son of Shaphat of Abel-meholah, you shall anoint as Prophet in your place."

 And the Prophet arose and went into the house; and he poured the oil on Jehu's head and said to him: "Thus says the L-rd, the G-d of Israel: I have anointed you king over the people of the L-rd, over Israel".

 Missionaries use these verses under discussion to "prove" that the Messiah is G-d Himself in the person of Jesus.
 But he was never anointed, as he himself admitted:

 You did not anoint my head with oil, but she has anointed my feet with ointment.